 - Defects per million opportunities: And how many defects occur per million opportunities?

 - Rolled throughput yield: How many parts are not defective after going through a multi-stage process?

 - The cost of poor quality: Indicates how costly defects are both internally and externally.

 The above-described metrics can be used both before and after a six sigma project to indicate the effectiveness of your defect countermeasures.
 Of course, depending on the nature of your business, you may want to implement a host of other metrics to monitor other areas of focus, such as marketing, sales, finance, and others:

 - Marketing: Marketing used to be placed right alongside sorcery.
 Except for raw sales numbers, marketing experts lacked the ability to demonstrate the effectiveness of their marketing campaigns.
 This has changed dramatically with the advent of the Internet, and it’s now easier than ever to monitor many useful metrics, such as web traffic, keyword ranking, social sentiment, and others.

 - Sales: Sales are the coal that keep the steam locomotive that is the business going.
 Monitoring sales with the right performance metrics is critical.
 Some of the most note-worthy, sales-related metrics include sales growth over time, product performance, average purchase value, and average profit margin.

-- Finances: Without the ability to generate revenue, there’s no long-term growth.
+- Finance: Without the ability to generate revenue, there’s no long-term growth.
 The fiscal health of a business can be monitored by metrics such as debt to equity ratio, quick ratio, current ratio, and working capital, just to name a few.

 How To Select Best Metrics?